Username Password

 That mission has translated into team, individual and academic success.

 The victories have begun to add up.
-Winterbotham has a 133-40 overall record at UT, which is the most wins by a head coach in his first six seasons on Rocky Top.
-Not to mention he has a 50-16 record in the SEC, including 21-1 in 2010 and 2011.
+Winterbotham has a 159-49 overall record at UT, which is the most wins by a head coach in his first seven seasons on Rocky Top.
+He also has a 58-20 record in the SEC, including a near-perfect 21-1 mark in 2010 and 2011.

 Individually, the Vols have enjoyed a tremendous amount of individual success.
-During Winterbotham's six-year tenure, Tennessee has had 12 All-America and 19 All-SEC selections.
-Fourteen different Vols have been ranked nationally in singles, including two - John-Patrick Smith and Rhyne Williams - who have held the No. 1 ranking.
+During Winterbotham's seven-year tenure, Tennessee has had 14 All-America and 22 All-SEC selections.
+Fifteen different Vols have been ranked nationally in singles, including three -- Mikelis Libietis (2013), Rhyne Williams (2011) and John-Patrick Smith (2010) -- who have held the No. 1 ranking.
+Smith was named the SEC Player of the Year in 2010 and 2011, and Libietis picked up the awards trail as a sophomore, being named the conference player of the year in 2013.

-Smith and Williams were each finalists in the NCAA Singles Championships in 2008 and 2011 respectively, and Smith made it to the title match of the NCAA Doubles Championships with Davey Sandgren in 2009 and 2010.
+In the NCAA singles and doubles tournaments, the Vols produced one finalist every year from 2008-2011.
+Smith and Williams were singles finalists in 2008 and 2011 respectively, and Smith made it to the title match of the NCAA Doubles Championships with Davey Sandgren in 2009 and 2010.

-"When you're consistently succeeding both areas, you feel the program is really starting to do what you hoped to do," said Winterbotham, who was named ITA Ohio Valley Region Coach of the Year again in 2011.
+"When you're consistently succeeding both areas, you feel the program is really starting to do what you hoped to do," said Winterbotham.
 "Chris and I hoped we would have a team that would compete and win championships, and we also want to develop fine, young men that are going to be successful in all aspects of their lives."

 Winterbotham was named the 10th coach in Tennessee tennis history on Oct.
 24, 2006.
 He and Woodruff joined forces when Tennessee was ranked No. 50 nationally, but the Vols have quickly vaulted up the charts since then.
 Tennessee ended 2010 at No. 2 and has finished the last five seasons in the top 25.